johannschopplich/kirby-vue3-starterkit/README.md

 [MIT](https://opensource.org/licenses/MIT)

-It is discouraged to use this plugin in any project that promotes racism, sexism, homophobia, animal abuse, violence or any other form of hate speech.
+It is discouraged to use this starterkit in any project that promotes racism, sexism, homophobia, animal abuse, violence or any other form of hate speech.